 Any program can write logs of activity and data.
 They are usually small.
 Across a year and multiplied by dozens of programs, they can fill a small card.
 Do you want your garden watering system to fail when you go on holidays just because you saved $3 by using a smaller card?

 Anything that creates images or videos will flood the biggest card.
-You need to set the system to delete the oldest files on a regular basis.
+You need to set the system to delete the oldest files on a regular basis or buy big.
 The system can still expand due to missed items or a slight increase in the frequency of recording.

 Think about an automated security camera recording only movement.
 You set it up and it runs reliably for a few months.
 You forget about it.
 A cat moves into the neighbourhood and sets off your camera recording for hours each night.